Towards Knowledge Guided Pretraining Approaches for Multimodal Foundation Models: Applications in Remote Sensing: Dataset Description

 \subsection{Data Sources}

-Our spectral imagery data comes from Sentinel imagery~\cite{drusch2012sentinel} and our weather data is from ERA5 land analysis data~\cite{hersbach2020era5}.
+Our spectral imagery data comes from 6 bands of Sentinel-2 imagery~\cite{drusch2012sentinel} and our weather data is from ERA5 land analysis data~\cite{hersbach2020era5}.
 We chose these two sources due to their temporal resolutions and more importantly their availability globally from 2021.
+Our choice of six bands: B2 (Blue), B3 (Green), B4 (Red), B8A (Narrow NIR), B11 (SWIR-1), and B12 (SWIR-2) was made for both scientific and practical reasons.
+Prior studies (e.g.,\cite{jakubik2023foundationmodelsgeneralistgeospatial}, \cite{brown2025alphaearthfoundationsembeddingfield}) have also used these exact bands to demonstrate good performance on a number of downstream tasks ranging from agricultural to climate oriented tasks.
+Including all 13 bands would more than double the amount of storage space required.
+Working with fewer bands improved model training speed, and decreased model architecture size, both of which were critical given our limited computational resources.

-We randomly sampled around 10000 locations across land areas globally.
-Each location is of size 128x128 Sentinel pixels and for spectral imagery we collected all images for that region in that year.
-Due to missing data and improper coverage of some regions, the number of Sentinel samples from each region would vary.
-For example, regions in well covered regions such as US, might have upto 70 image instances in a year for that region, whereas regions like India (which is not as well covered) would have 40 image instances.
-For each instance, we collect six bands namely (B2, B3, B4, B8, B9, B12), which have shown to be the most useful in land cover related tasks and have been used in other works \cite{jakubik2023foundationmodelsgeneralistgeospatial}.
-For each image instance, we also collect the day of the year it came from, thus forming a series with values from 1 to 365 and a length the same as the number of image instances for that location.
+For each satellite image instance, we also collect the day of the year it came from, thus forming a series with values from 1 to 365 and a length the same as the number of image instances for that location.
 Though ERA5 data source consists of various bands that are useful for land cover related tasks we chose 5 bands that are the primary weather drivers, namely (temperature 2m min, temperature 2m max, total precipitation sum, $u$ component of wind 10m, $v$ component of wind 10m).
 ERA5 data is available at a daily temporal resolution and a spatial resolution of ~11k meters.
+We download our data through Google Earth Engine\cite{Gorelick2017GEE}.

-To summarise, for each location our data comprises of: \\$\bullet$ \textbf{Spectral Imagery Series}: A series of Sentinel2 Imagery each of 6 bands and of shape 128x128.
-Length of this series depends on coverage of the location. \\$\bullet$ \textbf{Weather Data Series}: A series of ERA5 Land data of 5 bands and of shape 1x1, with a series length of 365 (one per day).
-The reason behind having only one pixel value from weather data is due to its coarse resolution (11km) compared to the area coverd by our Sentinel patch (1.28km x 1.28km) \\$\bullet$ \textbf{Day of Year Series}: A series of the day of the year number for each spectral image in the series.
-The length of this series is same as the spectral imagery series.
+To summarize, for each location our data sources are: \begin{itemize} \item \textbf{Spectral Imagery Series}: A series of Sentinel2 Imagery of 6 bands.
+Length of this series depends on coverage of the location. \item \textbf{Weather Data Series}: A series of ERA5 Land data of 5 bands , with a series length of 365 (one per day). \item \textbf{Day of Year Series}: A series of the day of the year number for each spectral image in the series.
+The length of this series is same as the spectral imagery series. \end{itemize}